 Calculating Health Care Costs in Retirement

-What Factors Should Be Considered When Calculating Health Care Costs In Retirement?
+What Factors Should Be Considered When Calculating Health Care Costs?

 In addition to life expectancy one must also consider age, gender, height, weight, education, personal medical history, family medical history, exercise, diet, lifestyle, general health status, insurance premiums and out-of-pocket expenses.
 With all of these contributing factors required to accurately calculate health care costs in retirement you can imagine the complicated algorithm and the likelihood for error.
 Furthermore, one must consider medical advances and predictions for longer life expectancies.
 It can all get very complicated, however, it is essential in formulating a useful financial plan for your retirement.